-The presentation will take place before or after the grading of the thesis, according to the student's preference.
+The constant of the Mitch and the Latence of the decrease Proceeding the Constant The presentation will take place before or after the grading of the thesis, according to the student's preference.

-Module SWT-ASV-M Applied Software Verification Applied Software Verification 6 ECTS / 180 h (since WS19/20) Person responsible for module: Prof. Dr. Gerald Lüttgen -
+Module SWT-ASV-M Applied Software Verification Applied Software Verification 6 ECTS / 180 h (since WS19/20) Person responsible for module: Prof. Dr. Gerald Lüttgen